 All these power banks will work with every model of the Nintendo Switch, whether that's the original, the Switch OLED or the Switch Lite.
 Some models will even charge your phone and other devices too.

 They should work on the rumoured upcoming next-gen Switch 2 as well, as the device is likely to have a similar power draw.

-Energy efficiency - how long does a Nintendo Switch charge last?
+- How long does a Nintendo Switch charge last?

-The Nintendo Switch Lite is slightly lower, with around 3 – 7 hours on a single charge.
-If you have the original version of the Switch from a few years ago, however, you’ll be looking at a little less playing time again, at around 2.5 – 6.5 hours.
+The Nintendo Switch Lite is slightly lower, with around three to seven hours on a single charge.
+If you have the original version of the Switch from a few years ago, however, you’ll be looking at a little less playing time again, at around two and a half to six and a half hours.

 If you want to extend the time you can play for, you can plug in a power bank which will charge while you continue playing.
 A Nintendo Switch portable charger will offer more juice in terms of battery life but not in memory capacity, so if that’s what you’re looking for, it might be worth checking out our list of the best micro SD cards for Nintendo Switch.